 Why We Need To Host Difficult Discussions

-I preface many of my articles with the note that we are allowed to love the things we love and ship the couples we ship, as long as we are willing to have discussions about what elements of these books, movies, and shows promote dangerous misconceptions, biases, or harm marginalized populations.
+We are allowed to love the things we love and ship the couples we ship.
+But, at the same time, there is an immense benefit to being able to have discussions about what elements of these books, movies, and shows promote dangerous misconceptions and biases that can harm real people.
 Let's dig a little deeper into why it is crucial that we critically reflect on the media we consume in the same breath that we love it.

-Consider this: I have never heard a joke about harming puppies, at least not one that was well received.
+Consider this: I rarely if ever hear jokes about harming puppies, at least not ones that are well received.
 This attitude is informed by our current beliefs that harming innocent puppies is wrong and further perpetuates this belief going forward.
 As a result, cases of animal hoarding, abuse, and murder against dogs are low, and those that do happen are swiftly and severely condemned and punished.
 Conversely, jokes and derogatory remarks about marginalized identities are frequent, and biases and stereotypes in this vain are institutionalized in our systems.
 As a result, we frequently see discrimination and verbal and physical violence against these populations.
 These instances are rarely prosecuted and are swiftly forgotten because they are supported by our foundational acceptance.

-First, these discussions allow us to reflect on and question the latent perceptions and expectations within ourselves and our collective understanding.
+Being able to critically discuss case studies of these biases and abuses in media allows us to reflect on and question the latent perceptions and expectations within ourselves and our collective understanding.